-The public hearings will take place at the locations, dates, and times listed below.
-The same information will be provided continuously at each public hearing.
-Attend any time during the hours listed.
+The public hearings took place at the locations, dates, and times listed below.
+The same information was provided continuously at each public hearing.

 Monday, 4/29/19 | 5–8 p.m.

 Palo Verde Energy Education Center

 600 N. Verrado Way (formerly Airport Road), Buckeye